UniAdmire Logo

 € 50

 Required for non-EU students planning to study in Italy for more than 90 days.
-This visa allows you to apply for a residence permit after arrival.
+This is the primary Italian student visa for Pakistani nationals, allowing for later application for a residence permit.

 Loading weather data...